Texas Man Attacked By Shark Off Crystal Beach Near Galveston

 A Texas man was rushed to the hospital Thursday morning after he was attacked and bitten by a shark in the waters off Crystal Beach on the Bolivar Peninsula near Galveston.

-According to the Galveston County Sheriff's Office, the 42-year-old victim from Alvin, TX was swimming near a sandbar off Stingray Road around 10 a.m. when the shark bit him on the thigh just above the knee.
+According to the Galveston County Sheriff's Office, 42-year-old Blaine Shelton from Alvin, TX was swimming near a sandbar off Stingray Road around 10 a.m. when the shark bit him on the thigh just above the knee.

+Shelton is an experienced swimmer and has been swimming far distances in the ocean since he was a kid, Fox 4 reports.
+He says he was about 2,000 feet offshore when he felt the shark bump into him.

+"I knew it was a bull shark when it bumped into me.
+Because they always do that.
+They bump into whatever they're going after," Shelton told Fox 4.
+"And then it wasn't even a second later, I felt the grab."

+Shelton then says he swam as fast as he could back to shore and his friend was able to rush him to the hospital with a law enforcement escort.

-The man is reportedly in stable condition and expected to be okay.
+Shelton is reportedly in stable condition and expected to be okay.

 According to the Florida Museum of Natural History, there have been 18 confirmed shark attacks in Galveston County since 1911, and this summer, there has been an increase in large shark sightings near Galveston, according to the Texas Parks and Wildlife Department.